smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 When connected to pre-Core 6.0 systems only the main module of a module type can be controlled.
 The modules you may control will depend on the OEM.
 !!!

-### Core v6.0
+### Core v6.0+ Multiple Modules
 Starting in SDL Core v6.0 multiple modules can exist for each module type.
-Since many modules can exist for each module type you should provide the `moduleID` to tell the HMI the specific module you wish to control.
+Since many modules can exist for each module type you should provide the `moduleId` to tell the HMI the specific module you wish to control.
 A new struct `moduleInfo` was created to give developers the information they need to control a specific module.
 The `moduleInfo` is a struct on the `XYZControlCapabilities` objects.
-When sending remote control RPCs to a v6.0+ SDL Core, the `moduleID` should be provided to control the desired module.
-If no `moduleID` is set, the HMI will use the default module of that module type.
+When sending remote control RPCs to a v6.0+ SDL Core, the `moduleId` should be provided to control the desired module.
+If no `moduleId` is set, the HMI will use the default module of that module type.
+When connected to pre-6.0 systems, the `moduleInfo` struct will be !@[iOS]`nil`!@@![android, javaSE, javaEE]`null`!@.

 Controlling a module is seat-based.
 Depending on which seat you are sitting in you may or may not be able to control certain modules.
 For example, only the person sitting in a specific seat can control that seat module.
 Modules may also allow multiple users to access them, and some may only allow one user at a time.
 Access to a module will depend on the OEM.